Switch Business Bank Account

+Switching your business current accounts to us is simple.
 Sole traders can apply for a current account online today.
-All other business types can arrange a meeting with us by clicking the “Arrange a Meeting Now” button.
+All other business types can arrange a meeting with us.

 Steps to Switching

 • Sole traders can apply for a current account online today.
-All other business types can arrange a meeting with us here.
+All other business types can arrange a meeting with us.

 • We will help to ensure you choose the most suitable products and services for your business.
 For example, whether you need online banking, cash handling and commercial cards.